Theology and Religious Studies Discovery Day 2025

 9:45–10am Welcome from Professor Jeremy Carrette, Head of School

-• Panel discussion between students and staff on the topic: ‘Why study Theology and Religious Studies?’
+11:30-12pm Panel discussion between students and staff on the topic: ‘Why study Theology and Religious Studies?’ including Dr Felicity Loughlin and Rev Dr Matt Baines

 12:30–1:30pm Lunch in various locations

-• During the lunch break there will be a chance to see some treasured religious artefacts, books and manuscripts from the New College Collections.
+During the lunch break there will be a chance to visit the New College Library.
 First come, first served opportunity, teachers required to register in advance.

 1:30–2:15pm Session 3: Assembly Hall